-NHS Shetland Level 4 - Strategic Risk - December 23 Approval Status: Final approval Risk ID: 1489 Business Continuity Plans Strategic ID: SR10 (1489)
+NHS Shetland Level 4 - Strategic Risk - April 24 Approval Status: Final approval Risk ID: 1489 Business Continuity Plans Strategic ID: SR10 (1489) B' B ' ('

-IF: If services /departments do not have business continuity plans in place THEN: Then there is a risk that we will not meet the Board's statutory obligations and in the event of a significant disruptive event, we will fail to deliver essential care to the population of Shetland and the recovery of services after the event will be dela RESULTING IN: Resulting in potentially harm to patients, staff, public; additional costs to the Board; reputational harm.
+IF: If services /departments do not have business continuity plans in place THEN: Then there is a risk that we will not meet the Board's statutory obligations and in the event of a significant disruptive event, we will fail to deliver essential care to the population of Shetland and the recovery of services after the event will be delayed or extended unnecessarily.
+RESULTING IN: Resulting in potentially harm to patients, staff, public; additional costs to the Board; reputational harm.
 And the post incident scrutiny by Government and regulatory/investigative bodies could lead to adverse impact on reputation of individuals and of the organisation.

 Risk Response: Standing Committee:

-Treat - plan to reduce level of risk Other Committee (Contact Clinical Governance to add)
+Treat - plan to reduce lev vel of risk Finance and Performance e Committee (FPC)

 Likelihood: Consequence: Current Risk Level Risk Owner & Review

-Unlikely - Not - & Rating: Date:
+Unlikely - Not & Rating: Date:

 expected to happen, Major Medium Risk Laidlaw, Dr Susan

-but definite potential 8 09 Feb 2024
+but definite potential 8 15 October 2024

 exists

-- BC policy approved - Sourcing of relevant training for BCP officer - Appointment of dedicated Business Continuity and Resilience Officer for NHS Shetland on a substanti ve basis in 2021 - Governance structure reviewed and nw processes in place to provide assurance to EMT and Board - Review and development of service business continuity and recovery plans with an update and review process. - Membership of Highlands and Islands Emergency Planning Group/Forum. - Fully engaged with interagency response through Shetland Emergency Planning Forum. - Reciprocal arrangement for mutual aid across North of Scotland. - Participation in national and local training and exercising programme. - Self-assessment against national Standards for Organisational Resilience and Development of prioritised action plan updated in 2022.
+- BC policy approved - Governance structure reviewed and nw processes in place to provide assurance to EMT and Board - Review and development of service business continuity and recovery plans with an update and review process. - Membership of Highlands and Islands Emergency Planning Group/Forum. - Fully engaged with interagency response through Shetland Emergency Planning Forum. - Reciprocal arrangement for mutual aid across North of Scotland. - Participation in national and local training and exercising programme. - Self-assessment against national Standards for Organisational Resilience and Development of prioritised action plan updated in 2022.